Jack Ginnivan

-Jack Ginnivan (/'ɡɪnɪˌvən/; born 9 December 2002) is an Australian rules footballer playing for the Hawthorn Football Club in the Australian Football League (AFL).
-He previously played for the Collingwood Football Club, where he was an AFL premiership player in 2023.
+Jack Ginnivan (/'ɡɪnɪˌvən/; born 9 December 2002) is a professional Australian rules footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).
+He previously played for the Collingwood Football Club, where he was a member of the club's premiership-winning team in 2023.
+A small forward, Ginnivan is known for his goal sense, pressure and high-profile playing style.

+Ginnivan rose to prominence in the 2022 season, where he kicked 40 goals and won the Anzac Day Medal in just his tenth game.
+He was selected in the AFL Players Association's 22 Under 22 team and received a Rising Star nomination, establishing himself as one of the league's most recognisable young forwards.
+His style of play, particularly his technique of drawing high-contact free kicks, generated significant media attention and made him one of the most polarising players in the league.

+Ginnivan played a role in Collingwood's premiership before being traded to Hawthorn.
+At Hawthorn, he has transitioned into a more versatile forward by contributing both as a goalscorer and linking player between midfield and attack.
+Off the field, Ginnivan has received attention for his outspoken personality, social media presence and controversies.

 Early life and state football

 Ginnivan started playing Australian rules football at the age of six, following Hawthorn winning the 2008 AFL Grand Final.
 As a youth, he played for the Newstead Football Club in the Maryborough Castlemaine District Football League and at the age of 11, kicked his 100th goal for the club.
 Later, he played junior football for Golden Square and Strathfieldsaye in the Bendigo Football Netball League, helping them win a premiership in 2019.
 In 2020, Ginnivan played for the Bendigo Pioneers in the NAB League and was selected for the Vic Country team.
 Ginnivan studied at Bendigo Senior Secondary College and grew up supporting Hawthorn.